-PFRS 3, Business Combinations - Accounting for Contingent Consideration in a Business Combination
+• PFRS 3, Business Combinations - Accounting for Contingent Consideration in a Business Combination

-The amendment clarifies that a contingent consideration that meets the definition of a financial instrument should be classified as a financial liability or as equity in accordance with PAS 32.
-Contingent consideration that is not classified as equity is subsequently measured at fair value through profit or loss whether or not it falls within the scope of PFRS 9 (or PAS 39, if PFRS 9 is not yet adopted) The amendment shall be prospectively applied to business combinations for which the acquisition date is on or after July 1, 2014.
+The amendment is applied prospectively for business combinations for which the acquisition date is on or after July 1, 2014.
+It clarifies that a contingent consideration that is not classified as equity is subsequently measured at fair value through profit or loss whether or not it falls within the scope of PAS 39, Financial Instruments: Recognition and Measurement (or PFRS 9, Financial Instruments, if early adopted).
 The Group shall consider this amendment for future business combinations.